grafana/xk6-kerberos/README.md

 # xk6-kerberos

 k6 extension that adds support for [Kerberos](https://web.mit.edu/kerberos) authentication protocol.
-It adds a `k6/x/kerberos` JavaScript modules.
+It adds a `k6/x/kerberos` JavaScript module.

 ### JavaScript API

-The extension exports a `UserClient` type usable for authenticate a single user over a Kerberos-secured environment.
+The extension exports a `UserClient` type usable for authenticating a single user over a Kerberos-secured environment.
 Imports the library by its expected path `k6/x/kerberos`.

 ```js
 import { UserClient} `k6/x/kerberos`;

 ```

-The client is expected to be instantiated by invoking its constructor passing through the Kerberos configuration and user credentials.
+The client is expected to be instantiated by invoking its constructor, passing through the Kerberos configuration and user credentials.

 ```js
 const client = new UserClient(config, username, password, realm).
 ```

 Check the table below to see the expected arguments: